KSDaemon/nunjucks-intl/README.md

 Let's make Nunjucks Intl and FormatJS better!
 If you're interested in helping, all contributions are welcome and appreciated.
 Nunjucks Intl is just one of many packages that make up the [FormatJS suite of packages][FormatJS GitHub], and you can contribute to any/all of them, including the [Format JS website][FormatJS] itself.

-Check out the [Contributing document][CONTRIBUTING] for the details.
-Thanks!

 License
 -------